Skip to content

 Arkhitec's 27 Solfeggio and Pure Presets

 Build your own stack: 528 Hz layered with singing bowls and ocean for meditation; 396 Hz with rain for releasing tension; 963 Hz with ambient drones for deep contemplative work.
 Save your favorite combinations as custom mixes.
-Use them because they feel good to you, not because of any specific clinical claim — that's the honest, grounded way to get value from this tradition.
+Use them because they feel good to you, not because of any specific clinical claim.
+That's the grounded way to get value from this tradition.

 Frequencies 174–963 Hz